-Title 1 will fund fuel costs for federal use of vehicle and costs for buses for field trips to Cummer Museum (Jacksonville, Fl.)
-Science Museum (Gainesville, Fl), Stephen Foster Memorial (White Springs, Fl), Challenger Learning Center (Tallahassee, Fl), FSU and FAMU College of Engineering (Tallahassee, Fl), Kennedy Space Center (Titusville, Fl), visit Colleges and Technical schools in Florida and surrounding areas to increase interest and knowledge of college and career ready for students and parents.
+Title 1 will fund fuel costs for federal use of vehicles and costs for buses for field trips to Cummer Museum (Jacksonville, Fl.)
+Science Museum (Gainesville, Fl), Stephen Foster Memorial (White Springs, Fl), Challenger Learning Center (Tallahassee, FL), FSU and FAMU College of Engineering (Tallahassee, Fl), Kennedy Space Center (Titusville, Fl), visits to Colleges and Technical schools to increase interest and knowledge of college and career ready for students and parents.

-In addition, Title 1 will support professional development for programs known to be effective with improving student achievement for School Administrators (Principals and Assistant Principals), teachers, paraprofessionals and District Title 1 staff by providing registration fees and travel for workshops and professional development opportunites (NEFEC, PAEC, NAFEPA, FASFEPA & ECTAC-Fall and Spring TA), ECTAC quarterly meetings, Florida Coalition on Homelessness, National ESEA Conference (Kansas City, Mo.), ASCD (Nashville, Tenn.), NAEA (Boston, MA.), Get Your Teach On (Orlando, Fl), College Board 2019 Regional Forum(San Antonio, TX), USDE and FDOE sponsored TA and conferences.
-The district will support stipends for attendance at professional development opportunities for teachers; consultants and materials for guided reading; literacy and classroom libraries; effective evidence-based programs, including webbased technology, computer equipment, equipment, supplemental instructional materials, materials, supplies to implement effective instruction in mathematics, English Language Arts, science, STEM, art and social studies, in Title I schools.
+In addition, Title 1 will support instruction by providing registration fees and travel for workshops and professional development opportunites: (North East Florida Educational Consortium (NEFEC) for leadership and curriculum/instruction support, Panhandle Area Educational Consortium (PAEC) to support leadership, program support, curriculum and instruction.
+Florida Council for Teachers of Mathemetics (FCTM) and National Council for Teachers of Mathematics (NCTM), NAFEPA in Washington D.C. to support ESSA requirements, FASFEPA & ECTAC, Fall and Spring Technical Assistance meetings in Orlando, East Coast Technical Assistance Center (ECTAC) quarterly meetings for ESSA Technical Assistance, Florida Coalition on Homelessness, National ESEA/ESSA Conference (Atlanta, Ga.), ASCD (Las Angeles, Ca.), ASCD Leadership Conference, Get Your Teach On (Orlando,FI), FAEA (Ponte Vedra Beach, FI.), DOE sponsored Technical Assistance meetings; Florida stipends for attendance at professional development opportunities for teachers; consultants and materials for guided reading; literacy and classroom libraries, effective evidence-based programs, including webbased technology, computer equipment, supplemental instructional materials, supplies to implement effective instruction in mathematics, English Language Arts, science, and social studies in Title I schools.

 All students benefit from supplemental instructional materials, equipment and supplies.
 Purchases will be differentiated based on the need of the students.
 Adjustments will be made to find supplemental instructional materials that are more effective than others to supplement core instruction.
-The LEA monitors the implementation of all activities and makes improvements on an ongoing basis through monitoring of the activity and through progress monitoring data;

-Materials will be purchased for positive behavior support and social emotional learning that are effective with high-yield strategies for high-poverty schools.
+The LEA monitors the implementation of all activities and makes improvements on an ongoing basis through monitoring of the activity and through progress monitoring data; Materials will be purchased for and positive behavior support and social emotional learning that are effective with high-yield strategies for high-poverty schools.

-Additional Title 1 resources are allocated to fund teacher stipends at an hourly rate for supplemental professional development days; substitutes for teachers attending PD; travel to out-of-county TA and PD, car and training room rental; consultants and trainers; e-learning fees.
+Additional Title 1 resources are allocated to fund teacher stipends at an hourly rate for supplemental professional development days; substitutes for teachers attending PD; travel to out-of-county Technical Assistance for ESSA project development and support and Professional Development, car and training room rental; consultants and trainers (Social Emotional Learning, ELL strategies, core curriculum/instruction for reading, math, science, technology; and funds to support e-learning.